jackdignamit/SOC-Automation-with-Wazuh-TheHive-and-Shuffle/README.md

 *Completed: November 1, 2025*

 **This project demonstrates a fully integrated security operations center (SOC) automation workflow using Wazuh, TheHive, and Shuffle for *security orchestration, automation, and response* (SOAR).
-The goal was to build an end‑to‑end incident response pipeline that detects suspicious activity, performs automated triage, provides event data, and inform analysts.**
+The goal was to build an end‑to‑end incident response pipeline that detects suspicious activity, performs automated triage, provides event data, and informs analysts.**

 Tutorial by [MyDFIR](https://www.youtube.com/@MyDFIR).
 All implementation, exploration, and documentation performed independently as part of my cybersecurity learning journey.